All Episodes

 Another major issue is the security triggers.

-Is it a cosmetic security and trigger or is it a real enforcement trigger?
+Is it a cosmetic security trigger or is it a real enforcement trigger?

 We need to be involved in that discussion as well.

-And we have to make sure that nothing that's done here discourages people from coming illegally in the future or is unfair to the people that are that are trying to come legally now.
+And we have to make sure that nothing that's done here discourages people from coming illegally in the future or is unfair to the people that are trying to come legally now.

-And uh and that's gonna be hard to do as well because the language has to reflect the intention.
+And that's going to be hard to do as well because the language has to reflect the intention.

 So there's a lot of work to be done here.